ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why evolution may favor absurd adaptations.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of tech-driven biological change.

 ---